Today, we’ll look at whether audit walkthroughs should be performed annually.

 TIS Section 8200.12, as issued by the AICPA, states the following:

 Inquiry—AU section 314 (now AU-C 315) requires the auditor to obtain an understanding of internal control.
 An auditor might perform walkthroughs to confirm his or her understanding of internal control.
 If the auditor decides to use walkthroughs to confirm his or her understanding of internal control, how often do walkthroughs need to occur?

 Reply—In accordance with AU Section 314 (now AU-C 315), the auditor is required to obtain an understanding of internal control to evaluate the design of controls and to determine whether they have been implemented.
 To do that, performing a walkthrough would be a good practice.
 Accordingly, auditors might perform a walkthrough of significant accounting cycles every year [emphasis added].

 In some situations, AU-C section 315 allows the auditor to rely on audit evidence obtained in prior periods.
 In those situations, the auditor is required to perform audit procedures to establish the continued relevance of the audit evidence obtained in prior periods (for example, by performing a walkthrough).
 So, an auditor might perform walkthroughs every year to update his or her understanding.
 (I know the TIS says “might,” but it does appear the AICPA encourages annual walkthroughs.)

 Remember, a walkthrough is a risk assessment procedure.
-As such, it should be performed early in the audit–not as we are finalizing the work paper file.
-Identify risks and then create audit steps to respond.
+As such, it should be performed early in the audit–not as we finalize the work paper file.
+We should identify risks and then create audit steps.

-Too many auditors see walkthroughs as “something we do because we have to,” rather than as procedures that inform the audit process.
+Many auditors see walkthroughs as a waste of time rather than a useful tool.
 That’s why some auditors document walkthroughs at the end of the audit.